svenruppert/dependencies/README.md

 * beginning with this release, Vaadin Versions are not inc every time, anymore. use the property

 ### 04.05.03-RPM
-* deploy target - via property
+* deploy target - via property on command line
     * deploy-repo-url
     * deploy-repo-snapshots-url